Table Of Contents

 - Create the contrast that is essential in tiled surfaces

-- Adds strength to the whole entire installation as it holds all the tiles together, working alongside the thinset
+- Adds strength to the whole entire installation as it holds all the tile together, working alongside the thinset

 - Adds much needed flexibility to the overall installation